 Charanjit cofounded Construct Digital, alongside Alfred Lee (the current CTO of Our Better World).
 His goal was to offer quality services to Singapore clients.
-Being a perfectionist, he would refocus everything by opting to tell the story of B2B brands through content marketing.
-Today, Construct Digital is one of the leading digital marketing platforms in Singapore.
+Being professional, he would ground narratives by opting to tell the story of B2B brands through content marketing.
+Today, Construct Digital is a trending digital marketing platform in Singapore.
 Follow Charanjit Singh on Linkedin here: https://www.linkedin.com/in/charanjit

 Terrence NGU – Hashmeta

 Terrence NGU is the brain behind Hashmeta, an inbound and social media marketing agency.
 Terrence’s interest lies with two things – inbound marketing and social media.
-His mission in the marketing field is to help Singapore entrepreneurs convert qualified traffic into sales.
+His skill is in the marketing field is to help Singapore entrepreneurs convert traffic into sales.
 Follow Terrence NGU on Twitter here: https://twitter.com/terrence_ngu

 Wynn Zhou – Digital M

 Wynn Zhou is the founder and director of Digital M. For more than ten years, Wynn has been working with varied businesses to help them improve their SEO score.
-This was to get their website on the first page of Google and other search engines.
-Wynn has managed to get Digital M ranked on several highly competitive search terms, including “SEO packages,” “Top SEO Agency,” “Cheap SEO Singapore, and “Digital Marketing Agency.
+This was to get their website on the front ranks of Google and other search engines.
+Wynn has managed to get Digital M ranked on competitive search terms, including “SEO packages,” “Top SEO Agency,” “Cheap SEO Singapore, and “Digital Marketing Agency.

 Shane Liuw – First Page Digital

-Shane Liuw is a renowned SEO consultant in Singapore with a keen attention to detail.
-This has been helpful in bringing authority to a brand’s online presence.
-He has extensive experience in the following:
+Shane Liuw is a SEO consultant in Singapore with good focus on detail.
+This has been helpful in bringing traffic to a brand’s online presence.
+He has experience in the following: